 Study Procedures: In order to test the effectiveness of both therapies, you will be asked to complete testing at three time points: 1) upon enrolment into the study, 2) following the 12-week intervention period and 3) following a 12-week "washout" period (this period enables researchers to determine the duration of treatment effects).
 All assessments will be conducted by highly trained and blinded examiners (people who do not know which treatment group you belong to).
-Some testing procedures may require travel to Edith Cowan University or may be conducted using Microsoft Teams or Qualtrics, which are secure digital platforms used extensively for telehealth and questionnaire-based studies.
-Reserved parking bays will be available at the ECU Joondalup campus, however due to budgetary restrictions travel expenses may not be reimbursed.
+Some testing procedures will be conducted using Microsoft Teams and REDCap, which are secure digital platforms used extensively for telehealth and questionnaire-based studies.